MSPB Services for Suspension, Demotion, or Termination Complaints

 As a federal employee, you have certain rights regarding adverse or other prohibited personnel practices in federal employment law.

-If you’re a part of a bargaining unit, in probationary status, or hold a supervisory position, our MSPB complaint attorneys can litigate your case.
+If you’re part of a bargaining unit, in probationary status, or hold a supervisory position, our MSPB complaint attorneys can litigate your case.

 Proven Track Record of Success